 According to one study from the Pew Research Centers, well over 80% of payday loan borrowers didn’t have enough money in their monthly budgets to cover their loan payments.
 When that happens, you could easily find yourself stuck in a recurring (and expensive!) cycle of debt.

 Checking your ability to repay.

 One way to avoid this is to find a bad credit lender who checks whether or not you can afford your loan.
 That way, you are receiving an extra layer of protection against taking out a product you can’t afford.

 Checking your ability to repay is different from checking your credit score.
 While hard credit checks show up on your credit report (and will likely ding your credit score), a soft credit check or income verification won’t get recorded and won’t affect your score.

 When you have bad credit, it’s all too easy to get taken advantage of by a predatory lender that doesn’t care whether or not you can afford your loan.
 But skipping out on “guaranteed approval” loans can help you avoid them.

 Before you click “I agree” on that online loan agreement, take some time and do the math.
 You won’t regret it.
-To learn more about how you can protect your financial future, check out these other articles from OppLoans:

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.